makobouzu/spleeter/README.md

 python create_mixture.py train human_vol bird_vol car_vol
 ```

-In my case, I prepared 100 files in train and 20 files in test.
+In my case, I prepared 5min 100 files in train and 5min 20 files in test.
 I haven't written a script for test, so you will have to manually move it from the train dir to test.

 ### Create csv file(master_trai.csv / master_validation.csv)

+I referred to the study in musdb using spleeter.

 ```fish
 # Create master_train.csv